 While the alien’s desire clearly comes through, there is more to it than that.
 There is also a very powerful sense of frustration as the being tries its hardest to re-create the experience.
 It is trying so hard to be something that it’s not, that it can’t seem to enjoy the experience in its own way.
 It is trying to enjoy the act as a human being would, and it is clear that the anatomy is not the same.
 There is a sense of trying to ignore that it is different and its own needs to attempt to experience sex as it thinks it should be.
-It is a very strong statement and a very empathetic look at what it is to feel like the Other, or an outsider.
+It is a very strong statement and a very empathetic look at what it is to feel like to be an outsider.
 Rather than accepting a difference, the desire to just be like everyone else is what is causing so much frustration.

 Overall, Lovesick is a sparsely done, but very effective, examination of what we perceive to be beautiful or desirable.
 In wanting to be like everyone else, or wanting to do what is expected of us, we sometimes lose sight of what it is that we truly want.